hvpham-yorku/StockSage-AI/README.md

 By leveraging virtual currency, historical market data, and AI-driven recommendations, StockSage-AI creates a comprehensive learning experience for users at all levels of trading expertise.

+## Documentation

+- [Backend Documentation](backend/README.md) - Setup and API documentation for the FastAPI backend
+- [Frontend Documentation](frontend/README.md) - Setup and component documentation for the Next.js frontend

 ## Installation

 ### Prerequisites